 Each student will complete an Individual Progress Journal (IPJ).
 The IPJ will be housed within a Google platform enabling easy access for students, mentors and link tutors simultaneously.
-The IPJ is designed to track, monitor and evidence a student's progress through the curriculum to Qualified Teacher Status .
+The IPJ is designed to track, monitor and evidence a student's progress through the curriculum against the Teachers' Standards.
 In mentor meetings, mentors will utilize the IPJ to set targets to support the continued development of the student.